Winning the Illinois Country in the American Revolution

 Source: National Park Service, George Rogers Clark National Historic Park

-In December, however, Lieutenant Governor Henry Hamilton brought a handful of regular British troops from the 8th Regiment of Foot, Detroit militia, and Native American from Detroit and quickly recaptured Vincennes.
+In December 1778, Lieutenant Governor Henry Hamilton brought a handful of regular British troops from the 8th Regiment of Foot, Detroit militia, and Native American from Detroit and quickly recaptured Vincennes.
 He chose to upgrade Fort Sackville there, rather than attack Clark at Kaskaskia.
-Because getting supplies to Vincennes was so difficult, Hamilton sent most of his men back to Detroit.1
+Because getting supplies to Vincennes was so difficult, Hamilton sent most of his men back to Detroit.3

-Clark chose to make a middle-of-winter march to recapture Vincennes before Hamilton could strengthen defenses there even more.
-Clark led an expedition of nearly 175 men, including French allies recruited at Kaskaskia, a total of 180 miles east through flooded wilderness, through swamps with water at times as high as their shoulders.
+Clark chose to make a middle-of-winter march to recapture Vincennes before Hamilton could strengthen his defenses there.
+The military force consisted of nearly 175 men, including French allies recruited at Kaskaskia.
+They marched on foot a total of 180 miles east through flooded wilderness, through swamps with water at times as high as their shoulders.
+A boat loaded with supplies and even cannon floated down the Mississippi River, then up the Ohio and Wabash rivers to Vincennes.

 in February 1779, the Virginians marched from Kaskaskia to Vincennes through prairie and forests that were flooded by seasonal high waters